Taking The Lead

 - Reaching new countries, industries and markets

-We invite you to take the lead for your own organization by attending this year’s Manufacturing Matters Conference on February 24 and 25th at the Hyatt Regency in Milwaukee.
+Over 400 people accepted the call to take the lead for their own organizations by attending this year’s Manufacturing Matters Conference on February 24 and 25th at the Hyatt Regency in Milwaukee.

 Our keynote speaker is Giacomo “Jack” Fallucca, Owner, President and CEO, Palermo’s Villa, Inc. (dba Palermo’s Pizza).
 Giacomo, who has led Palermo’s since 1985, will inform and inspire you with his presentation on Pizza, People, and Passion.
 He will also discuss Palermo’s commitment to employee engagement as well as innovation from ideation to commercialization.
 Read more – Innovation Key Ingredient to Success at Palermo’s Pizza

 The Conference features a terrific line-up of 18 break-out sessions in 6 tracks (see below).
 You can build your own agenda and select whole tracks or individual sessions from different tracks.
 We are very proud of this year’s line-up and believe you will leave the conference with practical and thought provoking ideas to apply in your organization.
 More detailed information on individual session and presenters is available here.

 Pre-conference Workshops – Wednesday, February 24th

 For more in-depth learning we are offering several pre-conference workshops on Wednesday February 24th including:

 HACCP Certification One-Day Seminar

 Wednesday February 24th, 8 am – 4 pm

 An intensive one-day seminar designed to achieve Hazard Analysis and Critical Control Point (HACCP) knowledge and competency led by WMEP HACCP expert Peg Dorn.